 At the university, we divide AI into three buckets: process automation for improved efficiencies, insight generation for problem-solving, and human augmentation.
 For example, using ambient technologies to assist physicians during patient meetings allows them to focus on the patient rather than note-taking.
 Each AI instance requires us to consider how and for what benefit we apply AI.

-Director of IT in Finance (non-banking)a day ago
+Director of IT in Finance (non-banking)21 days ago

 Not every problem needs an AI solution.
 Often, it’s a data or process problem.
 The distinction between efficiency and revenue generation is important.
 If technology functions can leverage AI efficiently, third-party providers may struggle to survive as organizations become more empowered to deliver sophisticated solutions themselves.